-Security at Bars and Nightclubs at larger establishments is good – all guests are scanned or patted down –Private security companies do this in many cases, and they are armed.
-At times there might even be two or more depending on the bar size.
+Security at most Bars and Nightclubs at larger establishments is good, and guests are scanned or patted down.
+Private security companies do this in many cases, and they are armed, and there might be two or more at a time, depending on the bar sizes.

 Bouncers are on duty – Armed Security and more is done to keep the places relatively peaceful so that clients can enjoy themselves.

-Tourism Police are now also making the rounds to some Bars and Nightclubs, and you will also find police checking various bars for any illegal activities such as drug use.
-Bouncers inside the bars are a no-nonsense kind of guy that quickly stops any situation that disturbs others’ peace.
+Tourism Police are now also making the rounds to some Bars and Nightclubs.
+You will also find police checking various bars for illegal activities such as drug use.
+Bouncers inside the bars are no-nonsense kind of guys that quickly stop any situation that disturbs others’ peace.